navidrome/website/content/en/docs/usage/multi-library.md

 - Verify the path exists and is readable by the Navidrome user
 - Check the logs for permission errors
 - Ensure the path doesn't overlap with other libraries
+- If using systemd, like on NixOS, ensure that each library folder is listed in the `BindReadOnlyPath` path.

 ### User Cannot Access Library